zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        * The AA flag is set.
     3. Else, go to the next name server IP.
     4. Create a unique set of [In-Domain] name server names:
-       1. Extract the [In-Domain] NS name server namns from the NS RRset extracted above.
+       1. Extract the [In-Domain] NS name server names from the NS RRset extracted above.
        2. Extract the name server names from *Delegation ID NS*.
     5. For each [In-Domain] name server name do: